 - Slovenia

-For those of us striving to learn more about the world as we travel, backpacking in the Balkans ticks all the boxes for education and presents a moving history, which is what makes these countries so unique.
+For those striving to learn more about the world as we travel, backpacking in the Balkans ticks all the boxes for education and presents a moving history, making these countries unique.

 Table of Contents